- Entire team: masked. background-checked, non-smokers

 Cold drying cabinet doors

-Even though we use self leveling paints on cabinet doors, we dry all 3 coats in a cold and sterile dry room to promote further leveling which results in a glass-smooth fine finish.
+Even though we use self-leveling paints on cabinet doors, we dry all 3 coats in a cold and sterile dry room to promote further leveling which results in a glass-smooth fine finish.

 Sanding Because most cabinets are previously coating with high-sheen material, we sand to remove this sheen.
-This is an etching process which improves primer adhesion.
+This is an etching process that improves primer adhesion.
 The sanding dust is then removed with fine particle brush vacuums.

 Fine-finish sprayers: apply 3 coats of self-leveling interior trim paint.
-We use either Benjamin Moore Advance®, or Sherwin Williams ProClassic® Hybrid.
+We use either Benjamin Moore Advance® or Sherwin Williams ProClassic® Hybrid.
 Fine-finish spray tips produce small particles resulting in a highly smooth finish.

-What is self-leveling: Self leveling means even application.
-Should you need to touch-up your cabinets in the future, you could use a brush and the brush-marks disappear almost entirely.
+What is self-leveling: Self-leveling means even application.
+Should you need to touch up your cabinets in the future, you could use a brush and the brush-marks disappear almost entirely.